uiopg/mindustry-javamod/README.md

 *[2]: Yes, I know this is stupid.
 It's a Github UI limitation - while the jar itself is uploaded unzipped, there is currently no way to download it as a single file.*

 ## The above content is from the template↑
+At this stage, this project is only an exercise.